CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/05-Create and link a Web Application Firewall policy.md

      ![](../images/waf062.png)

-# Proceeed to Task 3 : Test the application gateway
+# Summary
+In this task you are ceating and linking a Web Application Firewall policy

+Click on Next to continue to the next section of the lab.